-Reading PDF files can be done in many applications, but a lot of those apps don’t include annotation tools.
-In this post we’re going to focus on apps that do allow you to annotate PDF files.
+Reading PDF files can be done in many applications, but many apps don’t include annotation tools.
+In this post, we’re going to focus on apps that do allow you to annotate PDF files.
 Whether you want to add text notes, bookmark a section, highlight or underline text, these free tools will allow you to do just that.

 Shortcut to PDF annotation tools for: